iveytechclub/iveytechclub.ca/README.md

 ### General Notes:

 This site is built using a mix of React, Bootstrap and vanilla HTML/CSS/JS.
 Pages that feature repetitive components (like the Team page) use React to render HTML dynamically from JSON.
-This was done to make updating the pages fairly simnple.
+This was done to make updating the pages fairly simple.
 If you have any questions, please reach out to **jchen.hba2021@ivey.ca**.

 1. Clone this repo to your local machine.
 2. After running `npm install`, you can run `live-server` in the root directory to get a development server running with hot reloading.
 The navbar links might appear broken, but you have to append `.html` manually.
 Github takes care of this in the production version for us (so we can avoid having the `.html` appear in the URL).